helidon-io/helidon/docs/mp/config/advanced-configuration.md

 ## Creating MicroProfile Config Sources from meta-config

-Instead of directly specifying the configuration sources in your code, you can use meta-configuration in a file that declares the configuration sources, and their attributes as mentioned in [Microprofile Config](introduction.md).
+Instead of directly specifying the configuration sources in your code, you can use meta-configuration in a file that declares the configuration sources, and their attributes as mentioned in [MicroProfile Config](introduction.md).

-When used, the Microprofile Config uses configuration sources and flags configured in the meta configuration file.
+When used, the MicroProfile Config uses configuration sources and flags configured in the meta configuration file.

 If a file named `mp-meta-config.yaml`, or `mp-meta-config.properties` is in the current directory or on the classpath, and there is no explicit setup of configuration in the code, the configuration will be loaded from the `meta-config` file.
 The location of the file can be overridden using system property `io.helidon.config.mp.meta-config`, or environment variable `HELIDON_MP_META_CONFIG`.